Process and methods

-The 'strength' of a recommendation (see section 9.1) should be reflected in the consistent wording of recommendations within and across guidelines.
+The 'strength' of a recommendation (see the section on interpreting the evidence to make recommendations) should be reflected in the consistent wording of recommendations within and across guidelines.

 In recommendations on activities or interventions that should (or should not) be offered, use directive language such as 'offer' (or 'do not offer'), 'advise', or 'ask about'.
 In keeping with the principles of shared decision-making, people may choose whether or not to accept what they are offered or advised.